Camilla Tilling, soprano

 Sunday, October 29, 2023 - 3:00 PM

-The esteemed Swedish soprano makes her debut with our longtime friend for a special program celebrating Jenny Lind—the legendary 19th-century singer from Tilling’s homeland—with songs Lind championed during her illustrious career.
+The esteemed Swedish soprano makes her debut with our longtime friend for a special program celebrating Jenny Lind—the legendary 19th-century singer from Tilling’s homeland—with works by composers Lind championed during her illustrious career.

 RUNTIME: 2 HOURS